MrDurdenEG/Payment-System/README.md

 ====================================
 Successfully loaded Accounts Data Base

-Please enter cardholder name: John Doe \n
+Please enter cardholder name: John Doe

-Please enter card expiration date (MM/YY): 12/25\n Please enter card PAN: 1234567890123456\n
+Please enter card expiration date (MM/YY): 12/25

+Please enter card PAN: 1234567890123456

-Validate card PAN\n
+Validate card PAN

-Please enter card transaction date(DD/MM/YYYY):01/12/2023\n Check if the card is expired\n
+Please enter card transaction date(DD/MM/YYYY):01/12/2023

+Check if the card is expired

-Please enter maximum transaction amount : 5000\n Please enter transaction amount: 1000\n
+Please enter maximum transaction amount : 5000

+Please enter transaction amount: 1000

-Check if the transaction amount is below the maximum allowed\n Process the transaction\n
+Check if the transaction amount is below the maximum allowed

+Process the transaction

-Transaction approved!\n
+Transaction approved!

-Updating Accounts in Data Base...\n
+Updating Accounts in Data Base...

+Thank you for using our system!

 Thank you for using our system!\n
 ====================================